igorskyflyer/cs-bench-pro/README.md

 ## Motivation
 In *March 2014*, during a **Computer Architecture** course, the professor offered an alternative to the standard theoretical exam: develop a functional benchmarking utility from scratch.
 While the majority of the cohort opted for the written test, **Igor chose to engineer a functional solution independently.**

-Driven by an interest in low-level systems, he developed the utility without prior specialized knowledge or instructional guidance, bypassing standard .NET abstractions to query hardware directly. **BenchPro** serves as a result of that exploration into thread management, **WMI** telemetry, and custom Win32 UI rendering—proving that physical silicon performance could be mastered through self-directed research.
+Driven by an interest in low-level systems, he developed the utility without prior specialized knowledge or instructional guidance, bypassing standard .NET abstractions to query hardware directly. **BenchPro** serves as a result of that exploration into thread management, **WMI** telemetry, and custom Win32 UI rendering, proving that physical silicon performance could be mastered through self-directed research.

 <br>